Trinity Broadcasting Network: Digital television

+A small number of stations broadcast TBN's Spanish-language Enlace network.

 Programming

 Overview

 TBN produces a variety of original Christian programs, such as gospel music concerts, live coverage of major Christian events, talk shows, health/fitness/nutrition programs with Christian family doctors, children's programs, contemporary Christian music videos, marriage enrichment series, holiday specials, Christian dramas, and full-length, family-oriented movies.
+In addition, the network airs local religious programming on each of their feeds.

-The network's flagship program Praise the Lord was originally two hours long, and hosted by TBN founders Paul and Jan Crouch.
-Today, the ninety-minute program is hosted by various regular hosts, including TBN president Matt Crouch and his wife Laurie Crouch, and occasional guest hosts.
+The network's flagship program Praise is hosted by various regular and guest hosts, including TBN president Matt Crouch and his wife Laurie Crouch.
 It features interviews with celebrities, ministers, and laypeople discussing faith-based topics and their personal relationship with God; as well as musical performances from gospel and contemporary Christian artists.
-The Praise the Lord format is franchised to TBN owned-and-operated stations and affiliates to fulfill public affairs content guidelines.
+The program originated as Praise the Lord, was regularly hosted by TBN founders Paul and Jan Crouch, and was originally two or three hours long.
+Until 2017, local versions of Praise the Lord were produced by TBN owned-and-operated stations and affiliates in order to fulfill public affairs content guidelines.